tksh164/AzureUtil-PowerShellModule/README.md

 ### 1.0.0
 - Initial release.

 ## License

-This project is licensed under the [MIT](https://github.com/tksh164/AzureUtil-PowerShellModule/blob/master/LICENSE) license.
+Copyright (c) 2017-present Takeshi Katano.
+All rights reserved.
+This software is released under the [MIT License](https://github.com/tksh164/AzureUtil-PowerShellModule/blob/master/LICENSE).

+Disclaimer: The codes stored herein are my own personal codes and do not related my employer's any way.